 Some crossdressers and transgender women make the mistake of trying to imitate this by “upswinging” their voices at the end of every sentence.

-“Upswinging” can make each sentence sound like a question.
-All this does is make you sound like a stereotypical Valley Girl – probably not the type of woman you want to emulate.
+Upswinging your voice tends to make each sentence sound like a question.
+The result is that you sound like a stereotypical Valley Girl – probably not the type of woman you want to emulate.

 5. Pinching Your Voice